AlibabaCloudDocs/oss/intl.en-US/Developer Guide/Data security/Access and control/Access OSS with a temporary access credential provided by STS.md

         **Note:** Do not grant other permissions to the RAM user because it automatically obtains all permissions of a role when it assumes the role.

     9. Click **OK**.
-2. Create a policy.
+2. Create a RAM policy.
     1. Log on to the [RAM console](https://ram.console.aliyun.com/) by using an Alibaba Cloud account.
     2. In the left-side navigation pane, click **Policies** under **Permissions**.
     3. On the page that appears, click **Create Policy**.
     4. On the Create Custom Policy page, specify the **Policy Name** and **Note** parameters.
     5. Select **Visualized** or **Script** for Configuration Mode.

-        For example, if you select Script and want to grant permissions, such as PutObject and GetObject, on ram-test, add the following script in the **Policy Document** section.
+        For example, to authorize users to upload objects to the ram-test/examplefolder folder, you can select Script and add the following script in the **Policy Document** section.

+        **Warning:** The following script is for reference only.
+You must configure fine-grained RAM policies based on your requirements to avoid granting excessive permissions to users.
+For more information about how to configure fine-grained RAM policies, see the [Example 5: Use RAM or STS to grant other users permissions to access OSS resources](/intl.en-US/Developer Guide/Data security/Access and control/RAM Policy/Implement access control based on RAM policies.mdsection_lda_vgc_p09) section in the *Implement access control based on RAM policies* topic.

         ```
         {